ahmed-machine/mapbh/README.md

 3. **Geometric Transformation**: Using GDAL for spatial rectification from source projection to target projection using GCPs, with additional cutlines and stitching for multi-sheet sets.
 Generates a GeoTiff file.
 4. **Tile Generation**: Converting to MBTiles format for web serving

 Where coordinates and projection information are unavailable, we get creative with landmarks, research, and approximation.
-Each map is a puzzle to be solved whether in pre-processing or research or code.Due to these reasons as well as historical inaccuracy in maps, not all maps align perfectly.
+Each map is a puzzle to be solved whether in pre-processing or research or code.
+Due to these reasons as well as historical inaccuracy in maps, not all maps align perfectly.
+Most maps on the site are a combination of preprocessing tricks in Photoshop, projection translation with GDAL via CLI, and fine-tuning in QGIS.

 ### Processing Scripts